+Government Employee League (Lien Doan Cong Chuc).
 This organization is composed of employees of the various governmental agencies.
-The league has numerous functions, the most important of which is the organization of political education classes, which are held every Thursday from 8 to 9:30 a.m.
-Attendants are cadres from all government agencies at the village and district level including Youth, Information, Civil Guard, Civic Action, NRM, Psychological Warfare, and Health.
+The League has numerous functions, the most important of which is the organization of political education classes, which are held every Thursday from 8 to 9:30 a.m.
+Attendants are cadres from all government agencies from the village and district level including Youth, Information, Civil Guard, Civic Action, NRM, Psychological Warfare, and Health.
 Cadres from each of these agencies take turns presenting a subject at each class.
-These topics have already been prepared by the Ministry of Information in Saigon, from whence they are channeled through the provincial information service to the village.
+These topics have already been prepared by the Ministry of Information in Saigon, from whence they are channelled through the provincial information service to the village.

 During the school vacation period, teachers who belong to the league form a district mobile team comprised of 8 or more cadres from the above agencies.
-Together with 24 civil guardsmen, they travel to the district villages explaining their work to the villagers.
-The team spends 3 days in each of the 9 villages.
+Together with 24 civil guardsmen, they travel to the district villages explaining the work they do to the villagers.
+The team spends 3 days in each of the nine villages.